curie-data-factory/health-data-metrics/README.md

 # Goal

-The main goal of HDM is to help asses data quality by running ad-hoc programs that "scan" databases regularly to compute metrics & calculate divergence wether in structure or content of databases.
+The main goal of HDM is to help asses data quality by running ad-hoc programs that "scan" databases regularly to compute metrics & calculate divergence whether in structure or content of databases.
 Generating alerts that gives Data Engineers insights on what broke down.

 To do this we have developed the following features: